Vanessa Grimaldi Spotted At Wedding Dress Shop: What Does This Mean?

 Do you think that Vanessa Grimaldi will be the one who Nick Viall picks in the end?
 Do you feel like Vanessa is willing to move to make this relationship work?
 Sound off in the comments section below on your thoughts, and don’t miss the finale of The Bachelor 2017 next Monday nights on ABC.
 After this, you can catch Nick Viall weekly on Dancing With the Stars.

-[Featured Image By Vanessa Grimaldi/Instagram]
+[Featured Image by Vanessa Grimaldi/Instagram]